Shahor/lel/readme.md

 }
 ```

+As you can see, I have been overprotective with this code, on purpose.
+What it shows is that you have *no way* to know where the problem comes from.

 # The end of the world

 So basically if at any point someone introduces the code from this package